Chevrolet Corvette: Racing

-In 1984, as part of GM's initiative to promote the new C4 generation Corvette, the company funded a program in the IMSA GT Championship to run an IMSA GTP prototype under the Corvette name, developed alongside Lola Cars and mostly run by Hendrick Motorsports.
-Although the Chevrolet Corvette GTP actually shared very little with the production C4, including the lack of a V8 engine in some races, it did use some styling cues.
-The project lasted until 1988 with mixed success.
-A production car-based C4 Corvette later made a brief appearance in international sports car endurance racing in a project orchestrated by former Corvette Cup driver Doug Rippie.
-The car, based on the ZR1 model, competed in the popular GT1 class in 1995.
+In 1984, General Motors funded a program in the 1985 IMSA GT Championship to run an IMSA GTP prototype under the Corvette name as part of their initiative to promote the new C4 generation Corvette, developed with Lola Cars and mostly run by Hendrick Motorsports.
+Known as the Chevrolet Corvette GTP, it shared very little with the production car, including the lack of a V8 engine in some races, though it did use its styling cues.
+The project lasted until 1988 with mixed results.
+A production-based C4 race car later made a brief appearance in sports car racing in a project by former Corvette Cup driver Doug Rippie.
+It competed in the popular GT1 class in 1995.

+The Corvette Z06 GT3.R is the latest factory racing Corvette to compete globally.

-The Corvette continues to compete worldwide through the Chevrolet Corvette Z06 GT3.R, which succeeded both the Callaway-built C7 GT3-R and the C8.R.
-It was unveiled in 2023 following a two-year testing program, beginning with virtual simulation tests in early 2021, later moving to on-track testing in 2022 and 2023.
-One of its predecessors, Callaway's C7 GT3-R, was the first example of a Group GT3 specification Corvette, and was also the first factory-backed Corvette built by a company other than Pratt Miller, who had been responsible for Chevrolet and General Motors' factory Corvette operations by that point.
-It won the 2017 ADAC GT Masters overall championship with Jules Gounon.
+The Corvette continues to compete worldwide through the Chevrolet Corvette Z06 GT3.R, which succeeded both the C8.R, the final car to come from the factory Corvette Racing program, and the C7 GT3-R by Callaway Cars, the first factory-backed Corvette developed under Group GT3 specification.
+It was unveiled in 2023 following a two-year testing program, beginning with virtual simulation tests in early 2021, later moving to on-track testing over the next two years.
+Its GT3 predecessor, Callaway's C7 GT3-R, was successful during its tenure, winning the 2017 ADAC GT Masters overall championship with Jules Gounon.

 Corvette Racing

 General Motors, in partnership with Michigan-based industrial company Pratt Miller, previously ran a factory GT racing program with the Corvette under the name Corvette Racing, an operation that fielded four generations of the Corvette in competition with high levels of success.
 The factory partnership lasted for 24 years from 1999 until 2023, following the discontinuation of the LM GTE class and General Motors shifting their focus towards customer teams.
-Beginning in 2024, the team rebranded under the name 'Corvette Racing by Pratt Miller Motorsports'.
+Beginning in 2024, the team rebranded as a support team under the name 'Corvette Racing by Pratt Miller Motorsports'.
 Corvette Racing currently supports teams such as Pratt Miller Motorsports in a number of series including the FIA World Endurance Championship, GT World Challenge, and IMSA SportsCar Championship.